rpetrich/callander/README-callander.md

   program may try to execute new programs, it will error and note that you have the option to block executing new programs.

-## Installation

-Download and install an appropriate package for your distribution, or download and untar the .tar file.

-## Usage

-Prefix any command you wish to run sandboxed with `callander`.
-Callander will analyze, apply the sandbox, and run the program.

 ## Additional Options